-Enosh is committed to promoting the rights of people with psychosocial disabilities and their family members by means of advocacy and lobbying for policy change and legislation in Israel and in the international level as part of consultative status to the Economic and Social Council at the United Nations.
+Enosh is committed to promoting the rights of people with psychosocial disabilities and their family members on a national and international level.
+In Israel, we advocate and lobby for policy change and legislation.
+On the international level, we promote change through our consultative status to the Economic and Social Council at the United Nations.

 Enosh Leading Staff